CanaanGM/cap_ze_flag/README.md

 - steps:
     - read about it
-    - google it with python -> find [this implementaion ](https://www.geeksforgeeks.org/rail-fence-cipher-encryption-decryption/)
+    - look 4 a python example -> find [this implementaion ](https://www.geeksforgeeks.org/rail-fence-cipher-encryption-decryption/)
     - get key

 ---